 Chances are you’ll be one of the lucky few if you ever see a panda bear in the wild.
-But head to the Calgary Zoo and you can watch the two adults and two cubs munching away on fresh bamboo.
-They’re just one of the nearly 1,000 animals that call Calgary home.
+While the beloved pandas have returned to China, there are still nearly 1,000 animals that call Calgary home.

 Allow at least a few hours to leisurely wander through the grounds and pavilions.
 Don’t forget to say hello to the penguins too.